1,000+ Opportunities

 Individual awards will not exceed $500,000.
 Learn more about important deadlines, who should apply, the amount of funding to request, and the process below: Innovation Ecosystem Development Fund Details

-Based on current listing details, eligibility includes: Organizations with developed or planned projects/programs serving Maine's startup business community and supporting innovation in MTI's seven technology sectors.
+According to the current listing, eligibility includes: Organizations with developed or planned projects/programs serving Maine's startup business community and supporting innovation in MTI's seven technology sectors.
 Organizations not currently based in Maine are eligible, but all grant funds must be utilized for Maine-based projects and programs.
 A 1:1 matching co-investment is required.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program